-Google has a hard time holding onto its black employees
+Google has a hard time keeping its black employees

 According to the report, Google's difficulty in retaining black Google employees has offset some of its hiring gains and led to smaller increases in representation than if it had been able to keep employees already at the company.

-"Attrition rates in 2017 were highest for Black Googlers followed by Latin Googlers, and lowest for Asian Googlers," the report said.
+"Attrition rates in 2017 were highest for Black Googlers followed by Latinx Googlers, and lowest for Asian Googlers," the report said.
 "Black Googler attrition rates, while improving in recent years, have offset some of our hiring gains, which has led to smaller increases in representation than we would have seen otherwise."

 Google's black and Hispanic employees make up 2.5% and 3.6% of US employees, according to the report.